ferasn/notes2/XSLT notes.md

 <xsl:template match="text()|@*">
   <xsl:value-of select="."/>
 </xsl:template>
+In XSLT "<xsl:value-of>" converts the resluted text to a text node.
+So, the above template takes the text of a text node and again produce a text node.
+Also, takes the text from of an attribute and produce a text node out of it.
+So, basically with the above template an attriute is converted into a text node.

 The built-in template rule for processing instructions and comments is to do nothing.

 <xsl:template match="processing-instruction()|comment()"/>